An illustration of a parent sitting on a bed with a breast pump nearby, caring for their child in a cozy room.

 • Drink plenty of fluids and rest as much as you can.

 • Take a break if you need to.
 Even though breastfeeding while sick is safe, if you’re feeling bad and need some respite, that’s okay.
-Lucas says to express milk every two to three hours to avoid developing a clog or mastitis.
+Lucas says to remember to breastfeed or pump as you typically would to avoid developing a clog or mastitis.

 • If you do breastfeed while sick, remember that you’re passing on amazing antibodies that will give your little one’s immune system a big boost.